 QR Code Marketing

-QR code marketing was the first major use of QR codes.
+QR code marketing was a major early use of QR codes.
 That’s because it’s simple.
 It doesn’t ask that the QR code provide any substantive interaction opportunities for the customer.
 Like ordering or paying, for example.
 It simply puts promotional information about a company, product, deals, service, or event in front of the customer.

 In this sense, the more places the QR code is placed, the better.
 In magazines, on products, on packaging, on receipts, in emails, you name it.
 QR codes are an almost effortless way to put what makes your business special in front of your (potential) customers.

-One popular way to do this is using QR code templates.
+One popular way to do this is using QR code templates and QR codes on tables.
 Print out a pre-formatted template that makes it clear as day what to do (scan the QR code).
 Your QR marketing will get a lot more engagement.

 QR Code Menus